grumpycoders/pcsx-redux/docs/Lua/file-api.md

 :savePPF()      -- Saves the currently applied patches to a PPF file named after the ISO file.
 ```

 The `:open` method has some magic built-in.
 The size argument is optional, and if missing, the code will attempt to guess the size of the underlying file within the Iso.
-This can only work on MODE2 FORM1 or FORM2 sectors, and will result in a failed File object otherwise.
+It will represent the size of the virtual file in bytes.
+The size guessing mechanism can only work on MODE2 FORM1 or FORM2 sectors, and will result in a failed File object otherwise.
 The mode argument is optional, and can be one of the following:

 - `'GUESS'`: will attempt to guess the mode of the file.
 This is the default.
 - `'RAW'`: the returned File object will read 2352 bytes per sector.